VijetaPuthran/Matplotlib/README.md

 * The line plot shows that the drug regimen, Capomulin is one of the effective treatments that has a decreasing trend on the tumor volume over the timepoint.
 The mouse selected showed a gradual decrease in the tumor volume over a period of time.

 * The relation between the weight of the mouse and the volume had a linear regression trend.
-The highter the weight of the mouse, the tumor volume was found to be directly proportional to it.
+The higher the weight of the mouse, the larger the tumor volume was found to .
+They are directly proportional to each other.